-On the Effective Date of the WOF Transaction, the Company acquired 100% of WOF's Commercialization Series shares and 97% of WOF's Venture Series shares, for a total cash purchase price of \$25,761,826.
+On the Effective Date of the WOF Transaction, the Company acquired 100% of WOF's Commercialization Series shares and 97% of WOF's Venture Series shares, for a total cash purchase price of \$25,827,003.

 Under the Arrangement Agreement, the Company paid the \$508,096 total purchase price for the Commercialization Series shares in full on closing.
-Further, the Company paid \$12,627,698, which was 50% of the \$25,253,730 total purchase price, for the Venture Series shares on closing, with the remaining 50% of their purchase price due on or before November 28, 2021.
+Further, the Company paid \$12,665,099, which was 50% of the total purchase price, for the Venture Series shares on closing, with the remaining 50% of the purchase price due on or before November 29, 2021.
 The Venture Series shares were also acquired at a discount to their fair value, with their purchase price calculated as 43.5% of the net asset value per Venture Series share on the day prior to the date of the Arrangement Agreement, adjusted for any change of up to 5% in their value to the day before the May 28, 2021 effective date of the WOF Transaction.

-The Company has an obligation to make certain additional payments to those Venture Series shareholders that sold their shares to the Company (the "Exiting Shareholders") in the event of a disposition of a WOF portfolio investment prior to May 18, 2022 (the "Contingent Payment Right").
+The Company has an obligation to make certain additional payments to those Venture Series shareholders that sold their shares to the Company (the "Exiting Shareholders") in the event of a divestment of a WOF portfolio investment prior to May 18, 2022 (the "Contingent Payment Obligation").

-This obligation for the Contingent Payment Right is based on a percentage share of the net gains over carrying values of the underlying Venture Series shares' investment portfolio at the Effective Date and arises as follows: (a) if a divestment completes on or before November 18, 2021, former Exiting Shareholders will receive their pro rata portion of 60% of the net gain; (b) if a divestment completes on or before February 18, 2022, Exiting Shareholders will receive their pro rata portion of 45% of the net gain; and (c) if a letter of intent, term sheet or binding agreement for a divestment is entered into on or before February 18, 2022 and such divestment is subsequently completed by May 18, 2022, Exiting Shareholders will receive their pro rata portion entitlement of 20% of the net gain.
-As at June 30, 2021, the Contingent Payment Right payable was \$11,758,588 (December 31, 2020 - \$Nil).
+This obligation for the Contingent Payment Obligation is based on a percentage share of the net gains over carrying values of the underlying Venture Series shares' investment portfolio at the Effective Date and arises as follows: (a) if a divestment completes on or before November 18, 2021, former Exiting Shareholders will receive their pro rata portion of 60% of the net gain; (b) if a divestment completes on or before February 18, 2022, Exiting Shareholders will receive their pro rata portion of 45% of the net gain; and (c) if a letter of intent, term sheet or binding agreement for a divestment is entered into on or before February 18, 2022 and such divestment is subsequently completed by May 18, 2022, Exiting Shareholders will receive their pro rata portion entitlement of 20% of the net gain.
+As at September 30, 2021, the Contingent Payment Obligation payable was \$21,136,513 (December 31, 2020 - \$Nil).
+Subsequent to September 30, 2021, as a result of the divestment of two portfolio investments, the Exiting Shareholders received an additional cash payment.
+Please refer to Note 15 for additional details.